Asheville Divorce Lawyers

 North Carolina also recognizes incurable insanity as grounds for divorce.
 Although this is rare, it is possible to use if one spouse has a medical diagnosis and both individuals have been living apart for three consecutive years.

-How Long Does The Divorce Process Take?
+How Long Does The Divorce Process Take In North Carolina?

 Each divorce case is unique, but it generally takes a few months.
 A complex or contentious divorce, however, could take a year or more.
+Our experienced divorce family lawyers will assess your unique situation by reviewing the issues involved, the level of agreement between you and your spouse, the presence of children or complex assets and whether court intervention is likely to be required.

 If your goal is to get through the divorce quickly, there are steps you can take.
 For instance, a contested divorce will take longer than an amicable divorce because the court must make a ruling.
 If you and your spouse can agree on basic matters like child custody or how to divide marital assets, the process is much faster.
 The court will still need to approve your decisions to ensure they are within the bounds of the law, but that takes less time than issuing an order.